-<BL1>Establish links with industry or social enterprises to set an authentic challenge within a work context.
+Establish links with industry or social enterprises to set an authentic challenge within a work context.

-<TX2>If you draw on experts, staff or community members they do not need to be there for the full term of the project.
+If you draw on experts, staff or community members, they do not need to be there for the full term of the project.
 You can use visits or video calls at the start and end of the project.
-Most importantly, be sure to draw on the experience of students and use their ideas to shape possible responses to the challenge in early stages.
+Most importantly, be sure to draw on the experience of students and use their ideas to shape possible responses to the challenge in the early stages.

-<boxend>